thoughtbot/maybe_haskell/book/other-types/list.md

 ## List

-Throughout the book, I relied on most programmers having an understanding of arrays and lists of elements to ease the learning curve up to `Maybe` and particularly `fmap`.
+At various points in the book, I relied on most programmers having an understanding of arrays and lists of elements to ease the learning curve up to `Maybe` and particularly `fmap`.
 In this chapter, I'll recap and expand on some of the things I've said before and then show that `[a]` is more than a list of elements over which we can map.
 It also has `Applicative` and `Monad` instances that make it a natural fit for certain problems.

 ### Tic-Tac-Toe and the Minimax algorithm